-The trial for the case of the Boeing 777 shot down over eastern Ukraine in 2014 has started in Amsterdam.
+It's been seven years since a Boeing 777 was shot down over eastern Ukraine.
+The main proceedings against those allegedly responsible are now underway in Amsterdam.
 DW gives you the basic facts of the case.

 To this day, no one has taken responsibility for the suspected deliberate downing of the aircraft.
 Several countries, including the Netherlands and Australia, have called for an international tribunal to deal with the MH17 case.